Career Options for Playing a Musical Instrument

 A Career as a Musician

-Learning to play a musical instrument benefits all children, teenagers, and adults.
-It has been proven that music learning can bring positive impacts to our lives in many ways.
+Most people agree that learning to play a musical instrument has many benefits.
+It is proven that music learning can bring positive impacts to our lives in many ways.
 Parents are willing to send their child for music lessons, putting in time and money into what they believe to be worthy as their child's personal development.
-They are assured of the benefits that their child can get in music learning, even if they do not pursue a career in music in the future, or put what has been learned into practical use.
+They are very confident in the benefits that their child can get in music learning, even if they do not pursue a career in music in the future, or put their musical skills into practical use.

 However, deciding to pursue a career in music is another story.
 Most people would doubt it as a good option.
 It is not too difficult to visualize the scene of jobless musicians and starving artists.
 Unless you are among the elites of the industry (the top one percent), it is hard to imagine how one can thrive in playing a musical instrument for a living.